marianesfg/windows-uwp.pt-br/landing/arm-docs/index.md

 </ul>

 ## <a name="understanding-windows-10-on-arm"></a>Noções básicas sobre o Windows 10 no ARM
-Acessar Meus a plataforma, observando a esses recursos.
+Obtenha saber a plataforma, observando a esses recursos.

 <ul class="cardsF panelContent cols cols2">
     <li>